PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: REINFORCE Trick for Policy-Level Gradients

-\end{proof} This result enables us to estimate the gradient via sampling: we sample policies $\{\theta_i\}$ from the posterior $\rho$, evaluate their expected returns, and compute the weighted gradient of the log-probability density.
+Substituting $J(\theta)$ back into the expression yields the theorem statement. \end{proof} This result enables us to estimate the gradient via sampling: we sample policies $\{\theta_i\}$ from the posterior $\rho$, evaluate their expected returns, and compute the weighted gradient of the log-probability density.
 This extends the classical REINFORCE trick from action spaces to parameter spaces, allowing efficient optimization of posterior distributions over policies.